stephencweiss/stephencharlesweiss.com/content/blog/2019-06-20/lodash-groupby-custom-iteratee.md

 console.log({ grouped })
 ```

 Now, imagine that the goal is to group by the `id` within object.
-Since `id` isn’t key of the `objArr` (i.e. the index of the array), I needed to specify more precisely _what_ I wanted to group by. `groupBy` allows this through its iteratee parameter.
+Since `id` isn't key of the `objArr` (i.e. the index of the array), I needed to specify more precisely _what_ I wanted to group by. `groupBy` allows this through its iteratee parameter.
 In this case, it meant evaluating the `id` key of the element, but it could also be an evaluation.

 Imagine we wanted to group by folks by age and sort them into buckets.
-For demonstration purposes, we’ll look at above / below 30.
+For demonstration purposes, we'll look at above / below 30.

 ```javascript
 function evaluateAge(person) {